EdLeckert/wine-cellar/README.md

       entity_id: sensor.<yourmembername>_wine_inventory
 ```

-### Inventory List Action
+### Inventory List Actions
 More detailed views of the inventory are best presented with the [flex-table-card](https://github.com/custom-cards/flex-table-card).
 The `flex-table-card` shows data in a tabular form, which works well for a wine database.

 Consider this list of wines as shown in a `flex-table-card`:

 <img src="/img/WineInventoryList.png" alt="Wine Inventory List" width="100%">

 The card definition for the above view demonstrates some advanced features of the card which can be used to mimic CellarTracker's display of icons.
 Notice the use of the `action` option to populate the table using the `wine_cellar.get_inventory` action.

 ```
 type: custom:flex-table-card